ioccc-src/winner/2013/morgan2/README.md

 ### Scoring

-First, depending on the number of dominos pending in the stack, a bonus is accorded :
+First, depending on the number of dominoes pending in the stack, a bonus is accorded :
 * 1 domino in the stack : 8 points.
-* 2 dominos in the stack : 4 points.
+* 2 dominoes in the stack : 4 points.
-* 3 or 4 dominos in the stack : 2 points.
+* 3 or 4 dominoes in the stack : 2 points.
-* 5 or more dominos in the stack : 0 point.
+* 5 or more dominoes in the stack : 0 point.

 Then the bonus is multiplied by the number of matching neighbor the placed domino has (1, 2, 3 or 4).
 This is added to the score.

-Finally, the total score is divided by the number of dominos placed (1 - 64).
+Finally, the total score is divided by the number of dominoes placed (1 - 64).

 The 3 numbers on display represent : the total score, the fill count and the final score (total score divided by fill count).